 Featuring Coy Barefoot.

 Many of the Honor System’s principles originate from Thomas Jefferson’s own ideals and their application in the founding of the University.
-In his creation of a great public institution devoted to higher learning and educational freedom, Mr. Jefferson recruited several noted professors from Europe, who wasted little time in establishing their own preconceived notions of proper conduct and enforcing rigid discipline.
+In his creation of a great public institution devoted to higher learning and educational freedom, Mr. Jefferson recruited several noted professors from Europe who wasted little time in establishing their own preconceived notions of proper conduct and enforcing rigid discipline.
 Tensions ran high between students and faculty members, and on November 12, 1840, Professor John Davis was shot to death by a student in an attempt to quiet a disturbance on the Lawn.
-Both students and faculty were shocked by this incident and the need to resolve the conflict became gravely apparent.
+Both students and faculty were shocked by this incident, and the need to resolve the conflict became gravely apparent.
 On July 4, 1842, in an effort to ease the tension between students and faculty, Professor Henry St. George Tucker offered the following resolution as a gesture of confidence in the students: “resolved, that in all future examinations … each candidate shall attach to the written answers … a certificate of the following words: I, A.B., do hereby certify on my honor that I have derived no assistance during the time of this examination from any source whatsoever.”
 The resolution was meant to govern conduct in the classroom only, but the students so strongly wished to be measured by their own standards that they unexpectedly assumed responsibility for the protection of this privilege.
-Consequently, for 170 years the System has been completely student-run.
+Consequently, for over 180 years, the System has been completely student-run.

 Following the Civil War, the System became romantically tied to the idea of the Southern Gentlemen and men were permanently expelled for cheating at cards, insulting ladies, and defaulting on payments of debts.
 During this period, no formal accusatory procedures existed—honor violations were handled by a small group of students or the student body as a whole.